-About a month ago I was asked to perform a marriage rededication, and it got me thinking about the wedding vows and the preparatory meetings with the pastor prior to the ceremony.
-With the divorce rate what it is I couldn’t help but think about what things could change so when couples recite their vows they understand the permanency of their decision.
+About a month ago I was asked to perform a marriage rededication, and it got me thinking about the wedding vows and the preparatory meetings with the pastor.
+With the divorce rate what it is, including my own, I started to consider the process and the possible solutions to ensure couples would clearly understand the promise they say they want to make and the permanency of their decision to marry.

-What God revealed to me is a new perspective on my marriage.
-One that would take precedence over my commitment to God and to my spouse to stay married until “death do us part”.
-It is such a compelling Word that couples who grasp it will make their marriage the second highest priority in their lives.
-Second to our personally relationship to God.
+What God revealed to me is a new perspective on my marriage, one that would take precedence over my commitment to God and to my spouse to stay married until “death do us part”.
+It is such a compelling Word that couples who grasp it will make their marriage the second highest priority in their lives – second to our personal relationship with God.

 For husbands, this means love your wives, just as Christ loved the church.
 He gave up his life for her.

 When we get married God is essentially saying to us, “John, I am putting Sarah into your care.
 I want you to take care of her for me.
 She is my child and therefore precious, so I expect you to take good care of her.
 She belongs to me, and will always belong to me – I just want you to care for her for Me.”
 And, this works both ways – the husband is a precious child of God, and he is put into the care of the wife.